sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-1-writing-methods.rst

 .. clickablearea:: q5_1_2
     :question: A method definition consists of a method header and a method body.
 Click on the method header for the method named "greet" in the following code.
     :iscode:
-    :feedback: There is one method header for the greet method.
+    :feedback: There is one header for the greet method: public static void greet()

     :click-incorrect:public class GreetingExample:endclick:
     :click-incorrect:{:endclick: